oarc-cs/sge-job-scripts/nb6.md

 Confirm that the job has started (on compute node nXXXX), i.e. in "r" state as shown by either the command `qstat -u $USER` or `myjobs`.

-Open another terminal on the local computer, and issue the command:
+In the terminal on the local computer, and issue the command:

 ```
 $ ssh nXXX /u/local/apps/anaconda3/2020.02/bin/jupyter notebook list  # on local computer